garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 Provides the business logic.

-In this guideline, recommend to provide the transaction boundary at the method of Service.
+In this guideline, it is recommended to draw the transaction boundary at the method of Service.

 .. note::